bolav/fuse-example-using-syncano/README.md

 ```

 * Create account at [Syncano](https://syncano.io/)
-* Clone [syncano-js](https://github.com/Syncano/syncano-js) lib into root catalog:
+* bower install syncano

 Once that's done, you're ready to roll!

 ## Fuse version
-This example was produced with Fuse (beta) v0.9.4.
+This example was produced with Fuse (beta) v0.22.0.

 ## License
 This code is licensed under the BSD2 license (see LICENSE).